 Every day, our Girl Scouts gain confidence, overcome barriers, try new things, develop vital social skills, learn to embrace risks, take on challenges, and embark on adventures—all of which prepare them for success as the leaders of tomorrow.

 GSSEM is comprised of nine counties in southeastern Michigan.
-It's geographiclly divided into 12 communties, which are subdivided into 32 service units.
+It's geographically divided into 12 communities, which are subdivided into 32 service units.

 Communities are made up of two to four service units and strongly emphasize local programs, events, and volunteer support.
 They're responsible for facilitating community-wide leadership opportunities and administrative duties.

 Community-based experiences ensure that troop-affiliated and Juliette girls have the chance to participate in events, camps, series, and travel pathways.

 GSSEM Service Units